aniqp/MVP-Prediction/README.md

 ## Motivation For Project

 It is generally understood that a player's individual stats play an important role in their perception as the most valuable player of the season.
 In many past seasons, the MVP has been the most statistically-dominant player.
 However, it is also understood that a team's wins are an important consideration as well.
-If a player is performing well individually, but it doesn't translate to wins, their efforts might not be considered as valuable.
+If a player is performing well individually, but their team isn't winning games, their efforts might not be considered as valuable.
 As such, I wanted to see if these stats would be good predictors for the number of shares that a player received throughout a season.

 Additionally, I wanted to be able to track this without having to run a manual refresh of the webscraping, data processing and machine learning processes.
 Since the raw data is stored in JSON files, I stored this information through a data pipeline that extracts, transforms and loads the data into a MongoDB database, that is eventually used to input data into the model.